 I produced a number of revision documents for my degree course, and maybe someone will find them useful.
-This is for A211 Philosophy and the human situation, Book 1, The Self, a discontinued module.
+This is for A222 Exploring Philosophy, Book 2, The Philosophy of Religion.

 A philosophical audit trail.